zeptoTon/masterchef/diary.md

 1. put RecipeList as parent component of Recipe, so it will never unmount
 2. lift the state of RecipeList data to App.js, so it can reterive data from App after remount
-3. use Redux single store to handle state of RecipeList I will choose option 1 at this moment as the fastest implementation.
+3. use Redux single store to handle state of RecipeList
+TODO: I will choose option 1 at this moment as the fastest implementation.

 ## 2017-04-06